 \section{Conclusion}

-In this work, we investigate the efficacy of using prior knowledge of task relationships quantified via pairwise task transfer in selecting helpful source tasks for multi-task NLP.
-We build \data, a benchmark of pairwise task transfers across different tasks, models and adaptation methods in NLP.
-Based on our analysis of \data, we propose \algo, our new method for selecting helpful source tasks for a new target task.
-We show that \algo outperforms existing methods for choosing helpful source tasks across different categories of target tasks.
+In this work, we investigate how using prior knowledge of task relationships quantified via pairwise task transfer aids selecting helpful source tasks for multi-task NLP.
+We build \data, a benchmark and repository of pairwise task transfers across different tasks, models and adaptation methods in NLP.
+Based on our analysis of \data, we propose \algo, our method for selecting helpful source tasks for a new target task.
+We show that \algo outperforms existing methods in choosing helpful source tasks for different target tasks.
 Moreover, we use \algo and \data to build small multi-task training sets and outperform other methods that use much larger training sets.